fredhutchio/intro-bioinformatics/README.alt.md

 HTML is rendered by the brilliant [pandoc](http://johnmacfarlane.net/pandoc/).

 Source files are in the `src/` directory, and have extension `.mds`.
-You can compile the file `src/somefile.mds` by typing `make somefile.html`.
+You can compile the file `src/somefile.mds` by typing `make somefile.html`, and open the file with firefox or chromium.
+You may need to install pandoc and some python related things to run this code.
 See the `Makefile` for some demonstration of `make`, if you're interested in using that as a replacement for building bioinformatics pipelines, or for customizing details of where files go and such in your fork.
 I may rewrite the build in SCons as well, so you have an example of that (and so I can work with this project more sanely).